Help provide trusted teaching to Korean-speaking Christians.

 What Is the Opportunity?

-We believe that the production and distribution of trustworthy theological resources are essential for the health of the local church, and to this end, we seek to publish titles which can be widely used for teaching, study, and discipleship.
+We believe that the production and distribution of reliable theological resources are essential for the health of the local church.
+With this in mind, we seek to translate titles that will be widely used for teaching, study, and discipleship among Korean-speaking people.

 How Is Ligonier Meeting These Needs?